Joko Widodo: Post-presidency

-Jokowi's second term ended on 20 October 2024, and he was succeeded by Prabowo Subianto with Jokowi's eldest son becoming vice president.
-In the 2024 Indonesian local elections, he publicly endorsed 84 candidates for governors, mayors and regents.
-Jokowi-backed candidates received a significant boost in the election, namely in Central Java where the candidate backed by Jokowi defeated the PDI-P backed candidate in the party's traditional stronghold, and in North Sumatra where Jokowi's son-in-law Bobby Nasution defeated the previous governor.
+Widodo's second term ended on 20 October 2024, and he was succeeded by Prabowo Subianto, with Jokowi's eldest son, Gibran Rakabuming Raka, becoming vice president.
+In the 2024 Indonesian local elections, he publicly endorsed 84 candidates for the position of governor, mayor and regent.
+Candidates backed by Jokowi performed strongly in the elections, notably in Central Java, where his preferred candidate, Ahmad Luthfi, defeated the PDI-P-backed candidate, Andika Perkasa, in one of the party's traditional strongholds, and in North Sumatra, where Jokowi's son-in-law Bobby Nasution defeated the incumbent governor.

-In April 2025, Jokowi joined the advisory board of Bloomberg New Economy.
-Other major former government figures in the board included Italian former PM Mario Draghi and U.S. former secretary of commerce Gina Raimondo.
+In April 2025, Widodo joined the advisory board of Bloomberg New Economy.
+Other former senior officials on the board included the former Italian prime minister Mario Draghi and former United States secretary of commerce Gina Raimondo.
+He formally joined the Indonesian Solidarity Party (PSI) on 14 October 2025, though he only confirmed his membership in September 2026.